Does Kratom Interact With Hydrochlorothiazide?

 Pregnant women should not use hydrochlorothiazide due to the risk of fetal electrolyte disturbances.
 It is safe for women who breastfeed.
 The drug is ineffective in the late stages of chronic kidney disease.

-Kratom is also known as Mitragyna speciosa.
-It is a tropical tree of the coffee family native to Southeast Asia.
+Kratom —also known as Mitragyna speciosa —is a tropical tree of the coffee family native to Southeast Asia.
 The leaves of this tree contain many alkaloids, but 7-hydroxymitragynine and mitragynine are the most prevalent and have properties similar to opioids.

 Kratom works on many systems, including μ-opioid receptors, post-synaptic alpha-2 adrenergic receptors, and 5-hydroxytryptamine 2A receptors.
 Because of this, it has many medicinal uses.

-This plant has an impressive array of benefits, some contradictory.
+This plant has an impressive array of benefits.
 Its effects are dose-dependent, which we’ll cover in the next section.